Cloud9Trader/oanda-adapter/README.md

 Node.js adapter for [OANDA](http://www.oanda.com/)'s REST and streaming API, from [Cloud9Trader](https://www.cloud9trader.com).

--   Provides a single interface for requesting data and streaming prices and events.
+-   Provides a single interface for requesting data and streaming prices and account updates.

 -   Smooths over polling and streaming endpoints for account updates and pricing for consistent subscriber methods.